 - Wait some time until SAPHanaSR-showAttr shows both SAP HANA database systems to be up again (field roles must start with the digit 4).
-The new secondary should have role "S" (for secondary). - Tell the cluster to forget about the former multi-state roles and to re-monitor the failed master.
+The new secondary should have role "S" (for secondary). - Tell the cluster to forget about the former master-slave roles and to re-monitor the failed master.
 The command could be submitted on any cluster node as user root.

+'''

-crm resource refresh multi-state-resource-name
+crm resource refresh master-slave-resource-name

+'''

-• Set the <multi-state-resource> to the status managed again.
+• Set the <master-slave-resource> to the status managed again.
 The command could be submitted on any cluster node as user root.

+'''

-crm resource maintenance <multi-state-resource-name> off
+crm resource maintenance <master-slave-resource-name> off

+'''

 Now we explain how to use the cluster to partially automate the migration.
-For the described attribute query using SAPHanaSR-showAttr and SAPHanaSR-filter you need at least SAPHanaSR with package version 0.153.
+For the described attribute query using SAPHanaSR-showAttr and SAPHanaSR-filter, you need at least SAPHanaSR with package version 0.153.

-EXAMPLE 53: MOVING AN SAP HANA PRIMARY USING THE CLUSTER TOOLSET crm resource move <multi-state-resource-name> force
+EXAMPLE 53: MOVING AN SAP HANA PRIMARY USING THE CLUSTER TOOLSET

-• Create a "move away" from this node rule by using the force option.
+• Create a move away from this node rule by using the force option.